wso2/docs-mi/en/docs/learn/examples/proxy-service-examples/introduction-to-proxy-services.md

-# How to use a simple Proxy Service
+# How to Use a Simple Proxy Service

 This example demonstrates how to use a simple proxy service to expose a back-end service.
 In this example, a request received by the proxy service is forwarded to the sample service hosted in the backend.